The Pros and Cons of Online Shopping

 - Many online retailers allow shoppers to post reviews about the products that they purchased.

 - There are more choices for buying refurbished products.

 - Online sales representatives often receive more intensive product training than those at the local stores.

-- Online sales representatives often have more flexibility with making decisions such as applying coupons, meeting competitors' prices and expediting shipping at no extra charge.
+- Online sales representatives often have more flexibility in making decisions such as applying coupons, meeting competitors' prices and expediting shipping at no extra charge.

 Sometimes a deal that looks great falls short of what has been advertised.
 Communicating dissatisfaction can be difficult online and often takes enormous patience and tenacity to achieve satisfaction.
 Problem-solving face-to-face with local store employees is often faster and more satisfying.
 Contacting the next level of management is much easier at local stores than online.

 - Online shoppers do not have the ability to physically inspect or try on the items being considered for purchase.